 - Choose a softener that meets your capacity needs.

-- Use quality salt or potassium chloride when you refill the softener.
+- Use quality salt or potassium chloride when you refill.

 - Have your system periodically cleaned.

 Maintaining your water softener isn’t a big job.
-A little prevention and intervention will ensure that your water has the right mineral balance for your home.
+A little prevention and intervention will ensure that your water has the right mineral balance for a long time.

-Get the Best Plumbing Solutions for Your Dallas Texas Home
+Get the Best Water for Your Dallas Texas Home

 For prompt service and answers to your questions about water hardness and any other plumbing concern, you can trust Ben Franklin Plumbing.
-One of our professional technicians will happily check your home’s water and offer real solutions to all of your plumbing problems.
+Call or contact Benjamin Franklin today for home water treatment options in the Dallas, Plano and McKinney area.